China–Japan relations: Background

 Monument dedicated to Kibi no Makibi, Japanese diplomat who lived in China for 17 years.

 China and Japan are geographically separated only by a relatively narrow stretch of ocean.
 China has strongly influenced Japan with its writing system, architecture, culture, religion, philosophy, and law.
 For a long time, there was trade and cultural contacts between the Japanese court and the Chinese nobility.

 The Japanese army launches a general offensive on Tianjin castle during the Boxer Rebellion, 1900.

-When Western countries forced Japan to open trading in the mid-19th century, Japan moved towards modernization (Meiji Restoration), viewing China as an antiquated civilization, unable to defend itself against Western forces in part due to the First and Second Opium Wars along with the Eight-Nation Alliance's involvement in suppressing the Boxer Rebellion.
+When Western countries forced Japan to open trading in the mid-19th century, Japan moved towards modernization (Meiji Restoration).
+The Empire of Japan viewed the Qing dynasty as an antiquated, backwards civilization, unable to defend itself against Western forces in part due to the First and Second Opium Wars along with the Eight-Nation Alliance's involvement in suppressing the Boxer Rebellion.